 In other words – if you are a car driver or passenger, van driver, lorry driver, bus passengers, etc. – the vehicle you are travelling in is designed to protect occupants with a metal cage structure.
 As such you are not considered vulnerable to injury.

 If however- you are classed as a “vulnerable road user” (such as a pedestrian, a motorcyclist, a pillion or sidecar passenger, a pedestrian, a pedal cyclist, a horse rider, a mobility scooter user, etc.) you do not have the protection of a metal cage and as such the new law specifically excludes the increased small claims limit and so the lower limit of £1,000 will remain for those claims.

-What if the injured party in a car or other vehicle protected with a metal cage is a child?
+What if the injured party in a car or other vehicle protected with a metal cage is a child or a protected party?

 For the purpose of the law in England and Wales a child is classed as someone under the age of 18 years.

 Be aware – Similar to children all types of “protected parties” are considered unable to manage their own legal affairs and will need a litigation friend to help make a personal injury claim.